Madhya Pradesh Board of Secondary Education

 The MPBSE is a Madhya Pradesh government body responsible for determining the policy-related, administrative, cognitive, and intellectual direction of the state's higher educational system.

 The board regulates and supervises the system of Intermediate education in Madhya Pradesh State.
 It executes and governs various activities that include devising of courses of study, prescribing syllabus, conducting examinations, granting affiliations to colleges.
-MPBSE also provides direction, support and leadership for all educational institutions under its jurisdiction.
-It also runs model schools such as the Model High, TT Nagar.
+MPBSE also provides direction, support and leadership for all educational institutions under its jurisdiction It also runs model schools such as the Model High, TT Nagar.

+mp board has announced syllabus deduction up to 40% on 25 sep 2023 for class 12.